Using Household Appliances and Tools (EMI Safety)

 - Personal digital assistants (PDAs)

-NOTE: PDAs that also function as cell phones should be kept at least 6 inches away from your pacemaker.
+NOTE: PDAs that are also cell phones should be kept at least 6 inches away from your pacemaker.

 - Portable space heaters